 When it comes to record-keeping, many landlords have good intentions but struggle to keep up over time.
 If you don’t have the energy or inclination to handle the paperwork that is part and parcel of being a landlord, a letting agent can do it for you.

-We’re pedants when it comes to paperwork and pros at keeping tabs on tenancies.
+Here at BELVOIR Liverpool South, we’re pedants when it comes to paperwork and pros at keeping tabs on tenancies.
 If you’d like us to help you manage your property, get in touch.